 The Windward Islands

-Tahiti is the most populated of French Polynesia's 118 islands and it's probably the most well known.
-French Polynesia's capital city, Pape'ete, is found there.
-Because Tahiti and its sister island, Moorea, are so well known they are often the most visited and seem a bit 'touristy'.
+Tahiti is the most populated of French Polynesia's 118 islands, and it's probably the most well known.
+French Polynesia's capital city, Papeete, is found there.
+Because Tahiti and its sister island, Moorea, are so well known, they are often the most visited and tend to be 'touristy'.
 While that may sound unappealing, I assure you that everyone can overlook the tourism and enjoy the beauty and culture of these islands.
-Like the Marquesas, there are beautiful, lush mountains to explore and like the Tuamotus there’s a lagoon providing a calm anchorage and protection for coral reefs.
+Like the Marquesas, there are beautiful, lush mountains to explore, and like the Tuamotus, there is a lagoon providing a calm anchorage and protection for coral reefs.
 It’s the best of both worlds and therefore draws a crowd.

 Tourism in these islands was booming in the late 70s and 80s.
-As we traveled around the islands it was hard not to notice hotels and resorts that didn’t survive and were deteriorating or completely abandoned.
-There are still plenty of hotels, resorts, and restaurants that are thriving and perhaps on the upswing again though.
+As we traveled around the islands, it was hard not to notice hotels and resorts that didn’t survive and were deteriorating or wholly abandoned.
+There are still plenty of hotels, resorts, and restaurants that are thriving and perhaps on the upswing.